How To Open Your Heart Chakra – A Beginners Guide

 If you particularly want to improve your emotional life, understand your feelings, and become happier, it’s well worth focusing on the heart chakra.

 Whether you’re sad in the wake of a breakup, battling wounds inflicted in the distant past, or feeling lonely due to a lack of social connection, you likely have a blocked heart chakra.

 Learning heart chakra exercises can go a long way towards removing that block, opening you up to a new stage of personal development.

 This guide will communicate the basic facts you need to know about the heart chakra and introduce you to heart healing.

 What Is a Chakra?
 Heart Chakra Meaning and Location

 So, what is a chakra?
 In the simplest terms, it’s one of your body’s major energy centers.

-You have 7 chakras in total, with the lowest at the base of your spine, the Root Chakra, and the highest at the top of your head, the Crown Chakra.
 It is only when all of these chakras are open that you can feel your best in both body and mind.

 However, we can save the question “What are the 7 chakras?” for later.
 Let’s begin with one chakra, and you can work forward from there.

 The heart chakra is positioned directly above the heart.
 So, slightly to the left at the center of your chest.
 Sometimes called the Anahata, it both responds to and helps to shape your capacity for compassion, affection, and love.